Library

 • While most of the time cats will land on their feet, they can still sustain serious injuries after a fall, including sprains, broken bones, head trauma, and chest or abdominal injuries.
 If you see your cat fall, monitor her for at least 3-5 days for anything abnormal that may develop.
 Serious injuries need to be evaluated immediately by your veterinarian, but there are steps you can take at home to prepare your pet to be transported to your veterinary hospital.

-• Insect stings or bites can cause mild signs of swelling, pain, and itching or can be more severe causing hives, anaphylactic reactions, difficulty breathing, vomiting, diarrhea, or seizures.
-If the bite or sting has been observed, look for the insect or spider to allow identification.
-Look for a stinger and remove it carefully without squeezing more venom out of the venom sac.
-Depending on the severity of the reaction, first aid including cool packing the area, dosing with oral antihistamine, and prevention of self-trauma may be all that is needed; however, in more severe cases emergency veterinary attention is required to stabilize the cat, screen for organ dysfunction, and provide supportive care.
+• Insect stings or bites can cause mild signs of swelling, pain, and itching or can be more severe, causing hives, anaphylactic reactions, difficulty breathing, vomiting, diarrhea, or seizures.
+In more severe cases, emergency veterinary attention is required to stabilize the cat, screen for organ dysfunction, and provide supportive care.

 • Lameness occurs due to the injury or debilitation of one or more parts of the leg; bones, muscles, nerves, tendons, ligaments, or skin.
 Depending on the cause of the limp, immediate veterinary care may be needed.
 If your dog is in severe pain, carefully transport your dog to your veterinary hospital or emergency hospital immediately.
 For non-emergency limps, you may be able to determine the cause of the limp and provide home care.
 If the lameness persists for more than 24 hours, seek veterinary care.
 Medication or surgery may be necessary to help your cat heal and reduce pain.